South Asian Studies

 Special Admissions Requirements

-In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, and three letters of recommendation.
+In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, a personal statement, and three letters of recommendation.

 The statement of academic purpose allows the university to evaluate your ability to succeed academically and the reasons you wish to undertake the degree.
 It should describe your academic interests and plans for graduate study at Columbia; mention relevant coursework, professional experience or other activity; and explain clearly the relation of your studies to your plans upon receiving the MA.